Chapter 1: Color Management

 Chromaticity or Color ?

 On the other hand, a chromaticity is a stimulus.
 It does not include any notion of someone looking at it and perceiving something.
-And yes, as you have probably guessed, the same stimulus can generate four different perceived colours.
+And yes, as you have probably guessed, the same stimulus can sometimes generate four different perceived colors.
 It is demonstrated very clearly in this Siggraph 2018 course.

-Interestingly enough, the Commission internationale de I’Eclairage (CIE) does list two entries to the word “colour” :
+Interestingly enough, the International Commission on Illumination does list two entries to the word “color“.

 RGB Color space and its components